VowpalWabbit/vowpalwabbit.github.io/_tutorials/off_policy_evaluation.md

 ## Legacy: policy evaluation with `cb`-format data, using a pre-trained policy

 If your production policy produces bandit data in the standard `cb` format, and you already have a candidate policy even one trained outside VW, you can use the legacy `--eval` option to perform OPE.
-It is not recommended to use `--eval` if your are able to use any of the other methods described in this tutorial.
+It is not recommended to use `--eval` if you are able to use any of the other methods described in this tutorial.

 First, create a new file, e.g. `eval.dat`.
 Then, for each instance of your production policy's bandit data, write it to `eval.dat` but prepend the line with the action your candidate policy would have chosen given the same context.
 For example, if your current instance is `1:2:0.5 | feature_a feature_b` and your candidate policy chooses action 2 instead given the same context `feature_a feature_b`, write the line `2 1:2:0.5 | feature_a feature_b` (note the space!).